EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 3. to extract from the header the certificate and to validate it against a built-in PID issuer trusted list reference endpoint (an official authoritative source) and it validates its trusted CA root.

 In any case the signature of the credential, issued at the end of the process and delivered to the wallet, must be validated against the pid provider signature certificate.
+> Note: Pid Provider authentication and the definition of rp access certificates is still under development so it won't be mandatory in EWC integration test bed.

 ## 3.6 Authorization request